jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 Christopher Berg’s excellent
-*Mastering Guitar Technique: Process and Essence* [(Berg, 1997)](references#berg-1997) has a great deal more information about optimal positioning of the body for playing guitar.
+*Mastering Guitar Technique: Process and Essence* [(Berg, 1997)](references#berg-1997) has a great deal more about optimal positioning of the body for playing guitar.